-- (A) A general Written direction from the District to the State Contracting Agency, prior to the advertisement of a Procurement or series of Procurements, or during the course of the Procurement or series of Procurements, that the District's tier two selection shall be the highest-ranked firm identified by the State Contracting Agency during the tier one process, and that no further coordination or consultation with the District is required.
-However, the District may provide Written notice to the State Contracting Agency that the District's general Written direction is not to be applied for a particular Procurement and describe the process that the District will utilize for the particular Procurement.
-In order for a Written direction from the District consistent with this Section to be effective for a particular Procurement, it must be received by the Contracting Agency with adequate time for the State Contracting Agency to revise the RFP in order for Proposers to be notified of the tier two process to be utilized in the Procurement.
-In the event of a multiple Award under the terms of the applicable Procurement, the Written direction from the District may apply to the highest-ranked Proposers that are selected under the terms of the Procurement. - (B) An intergovernmental agreement between the District and the Contracting Agency outlining the alternative process that the District has adopted for a Procurement or series of Procurements. - (C) Where multiple Local Government Contracting Agencies are involved in a two-tiered selection procedure, the Local Government Contracting Agencies may name one or more authorized representative(s) to act on behalf of all the Local Government Contracting Agencies, whether the Local Government Contracting Agencies are acting collectively or individually, to select the Architect, Engineer, Photogrammetrist, Transportation Planner, or Land Surveyor to perform the Architectural, Engineering, Photogrammetric Mapping, Transportation Planning or Land Surveying Services or Related Services under the tier two selection process.
-In the event of a multiple Award under the terms of the applicable Procurement, the authorized representative(s) of the Local Contracting Agencies may act on behalf of the District to select the highest-ranked firms that are required under the terms of the Procurement document, as part of the tier two selection process.

-(4) The State Contracting Agency shall thereafter begin Contract negotiations with the selected Architect, Engineer, or Land Surveyor in accordance with the negotiation provisions in PPS-48-0200, PPS-48-0210, or PPS-48-0220 as applicable.

-(5) Nothing in these Division 48 Rules should be construed to deny or limit the District's ability to contract directly with Architects, Engineers, Photogrammetrists, Transportation Planners, or Land Surveyors pursuant to ORS 279C.125(4) through a selection process established by the District.
+District may provide Written notice to the State Contracting Agency that the District's general Written direction is not to be applied for a particular Procurement and describe the process that the District will utilize for the particular Procurement.
+In order for a Written direction from the District consistent with this Sectionsection to be effective for a particular Procurement, it must be received by the Contracting Agency with adequate time for the State Contracting Agency to revise the RFP in order for Proposers to be notified of the tier two process to be utilized in the Procurement.
+In the event of a multiple Award under the terms of the applicable Procurement, the Written direction from the District may apply to the highest-ranked Proposers that are selected under the terms of the Procurement document.

+- (B) An intergovernmental agreement between the District and the Contracting Agency outlining the alternative process that the District has adopted for a Procurement or series of Procurements. - (C) Where multiple Local Government Contracting Agencies are involved in a two-tiered selection procedure, the Local Government Contracting Agencies may name one or more authorized representative(s) to act on behalf of all the Local Government Contracting Agencies, whether the Local Government Contracting Agencies are acting collectively or individually, to select the Architect, Engineer, Photogrammetrist, Transportation Planner, or Land Surveyor to perform the Architectural, Engineering, Photogrammetric Mapping, Transportation Planning or Land Surveying Services or Related Services under the tier two selection process.
+In the event of a multiple Award under the terms of the applicable Procurement, the authorized representative(s) of the Local Contracting Agencies may act on behalf of the District to select the highest-ranked firms that are required under the terms of the Procurement document, as part of the tier two selection process. - (4) In the event the State Contracting Agency has made a multiple award of Price Agreements pursuant to OAR 137-048-0270, with that multiple award of Price Agreements meeting the tier-one requirements of ORS 279C.125 and this rule, the District shall make its tier-two selection of an Architect, Engineer, Photogrammetrist, Transportation Planner or Land Surveyor for a project-specific work order or task order from the Consultants who have executed Price Agreements with the State Contracting Agency, in accordance with the work order or task order assignment procedures established by the State Contracting Agency in the Price Agreements.
+If the District elects to select an Architect, Engineer, Photogrammetrist, Transportation Planner or Land Surveyor to perform the Architectural, Engineering, Photogrammetric Mapping, Transportation Planning or Land Surveying Services or Related Services for District's public improvement through an alternative process adopted by the District, the requirements of that alternative process must be specified in the RFP, if any, in the executed Price Agreements, or in the project-specific work order or task order assignment procedures provided to the Consultants who have executed Price Agreements, at the time the selection of a Consultant is made for the project-specific work order or task order. - (5) (4) The State Contracting Agency shall thereafter begin Contract negotiations with the selected Architect, Engineer, or Land Surveyor in accordance with the negotiation provisions in PPS-48-0200, PPS-48-0210, or PPS-48-0220 as applicable. - (6) (5) Nothing in these Division 48 Rules should be construed to deny or limit the District's ability to contract directly with Architects, Engineers, Photogrammetrists, Transportation Planners, or Land Surveyors pursuant to ORS 279C.125(4) through a selection process established by the District.